se1exin/meetup-dusk/readme.md

 ## Tests

-To Dusk working in Homestead run `bash homestead-dusk-install.sh` to install everything
+To get Dusk working in Homestead run `bash homestead-dusk-install.sh` to install everything

 Keep in mind that Dusk uses the `.env` variable `APP_URL` to find your website.
 Make sure you update it to match the base URL to your development website.